 - Arrange the struffoli into a wreath shape, or mound like a Christmas tree, on a serving plate.
 Lightly cover with sprinkles and serve!

 The nutrition information provided are only estimates based on an online nutritional calculator.
 I am not a certified nutritionist.
 Please consult a professional nutritionist or doctor for accurate information and any dietary restrictions and concerns you may have.

 Let me know if you try this Italian Christmas dessert recipe.
 These are the best struffoli and perfect for the festive holiday season.

-If you are looking for other Christmas cookie ideas, you might also like these Festive Chocolate Covered Oreo Christmas Cookies.
+If you are looking for other Christmas cookie ideas, you might also like all the cookies that I have in my Holiday Cookie Box.